$n$-permutability and linear Datalog implies symmetric Datalog: From linear to symmetric Datalog

 We can now use Lemma~\ref{lemCompose2}: The structure $\B$ in the Lemma will be $\A^{(k)}$ and the relations $S_1,\dots,S_m$ will be $B_1,B_2,\dots,B_\ell$ and $B_{1,2},B_{2,3},\dots,B_{\ell-1,\ell}$.
 It is straightforward to show that $\symprogram^{2k}(J)$ derives the instance $K$: Each of the statements $\symprogram^{2k}(J)\proves \overline{B_i}(\overline{\chi_i})$ and $\symprogram^{2k}(J)\proves \overline{B_{i,i+1}}(\overline{\chi_i},\overline{\chi_i})$ (where $i$ ranges over $[\ell]$ and $[\ell-1]$, respectively) has a derivation of length one.
 Lemma~\ref{lemCompose2} then gives us that $\symprogram_{\A}^{ks+2k}(J)\proves G$, concluding the proof. \end{proof}

-Observe that if the algebra of polymorphisms of $\A$ is $n$-permutable, then so is the algebra of polymorphisms of $\A^{(k)}$.
-We are finally ready to prove our main result:
+We are now ready to prove our main result:

-\begin{theorem*}[Theorem \ref{thmSymDatalog}] Let $\A$ be a relational structure such that there is a linear Datalog program that decides $\CSP(\A)$ and $\A$ admits a chain of $n$ Hagemann-Mitschke terms as polymorphisms.
-Then there exists a number $M$ so that $\symprogram_\A^{M}$ decides $\CSP(\A)$. \end{theorem*} \begin{proof} Since there is a linear Datalog program that decides $\CSP(\A)$, there is a $k\in\en$ so that $\A$ has pathwidth duality at most $k$.
+\begin{thm*}[Theorem \ref{thmSymDatalog} restated] Let $\A$ be a relational structure such that there is a linear Datalog program that decides $\CSP(\A)$ and $\A$ admits a chain of $n$ Hagemann-Mitschke terms as polymorphisms.
+Then there exists a number $M$ so that $\symprogram_\A^{M}$ decides $\CSP(\A)$. \end{thm*} \begin{proof} Since there is a linear Datalog program that decides $\CSP(\A)$, there is a $k\in\en$ so that $\A$ has pathwidth duality at most $k$.

-Since all relations of the bubble power $\A^{(k)}$ are compatible with the Hagemann-Mitschke terms of $\A$, Corollary~\ref{cor:path-n-perm} gives us that there is an integer $M'$ such that the program $\symprogram_{\A^{(k)}}^{M'}$ derives the goal predicate on any unsatisfiable path instance of $\CSP(\A^{(k)})$.
+It is straightforward to verify that the basic relations of the bubble power $\A^{(k)}$ are compatible with the Hagemann-Mitschke terms of $\A$ applied componentwise (recall that the universe of $\A^{(k)}$ is the $k$-th power of $A$), so $\A^{(k)}$ is variety $n$-permutable.
+Corollary~\ref{cor:path-n-perm} then gives us that there is an integer $M'$ such that the program $\symprogram_{\A^{(k)}}^{M'}$ derives the goal predicate on any unsatisfiable path instance of $\CSP(\A^{(k)})$.
 Therefore, Lemma~\ref{lemAlmostThere} gives us that $\symprogram_\A^{(k+2)M'}$ decides $\CSP(\A)$. \end{proof}